Lemon Curd Coffee Cake

 - 1. In a small bowl, combine the flour and sugar.
 Cut in butter until mixture resembles coarse crumbs.
 Stir in coconut; set aside.

 - 2. For batter, in a large bowl, combine the flour, salt, baking powder and baking soda.
 Cut in butter until mixture resembles coarse crumbs.
-Combine the yogurt, lemon juice, peel, egg and egg yolk; stir into crumb mixture just until moistened (batter will be stiff).
+Combine the yogurt, lemon juice, zest, egg and egg yolk; stir into crumb mixture just until moistened (batter will be stiff).

 - 3. Spread 2 cups batter in a greased 9-in. springform pan; sprinkle with 3/4 cup of coconut mixture.
 Drop 1/2 teaspoonfuls of lemon curd over the top to within 1/2 in. of edge.
 Carefully spoon remaining batter over lemon curd; sprinkle with remaining coconut mixture.